Symmetric vs. asymmetric encryption: Understand key differences (original) (raw)

 What is asymmetric encryption and how does it work?

-Asymmetric encryption, also known as public key encryption, converts plaintext to ciphertext using two interdependent keys: one to encrypt the data, a public key, and another to decrypt data encrypted with the public key, called a private key.
+Asymmetric encryption, also known as public key encryption, converts plaintext to ciphertext using two interdependent keys: one to encrypt the data, a public key, and another to decrypt the data encrypted with the public key, called a private key.
 Public keys can be used by anyone to encrypt the data.
-The private key, or secret key, is known only to the entity decrypting the message.
+The private key, also known as a secret key, is known only to the entity decrypting the message.

-In asymmetric encryption, sender Alice encrypts her message with a public key and sends the encrypted message to Bob.
+In an asymmetric encryption example, sender Alice encrypts her message with a public key and sends the encrypted message to Bob.
 Bob receives the encrypted message and uses his private key to decrypt it.

 Graphic of how asymmetric encryption works